The Snuts talk new single ‘Gloria’ and rekindling their roots in the indie scene

 Not only are The Snuts looking to capture a new sound with their upcoming work, they’re also looking beyond that, and seeking a new dynamic entirely for the band.

 This marks the Scots’ first new music since parting ways with longtime label Parlophone, and the first to be shared as part of their own recently-unveiled brand, made alongside The Orchard: Happy Artist Records.
-According to the frontman, this decision was inspired by a desire to be true to themselves in the most authentic way possible, and grasp “total creative freedom” over their music in a way unlike ever before.
+According to the frontman, this decision was inspired by a desire to be true to themselves, and grasp “total creative freedom” over their music in a way unlike ever before.

 “We’re really grateful for our experience and being picked up as a young band and, signing to a major label, the opportunities that come with that creatively, but it was getting to a point where we just wanted to be ourselves completely,” he told NME.
 “We’re just taking full control.
 That’s what we’re trying to do.
 And I think that’s something you’re gonna be able to hear on this record.”